AlephAlpha/apgluxe_offline/README.md

 script.

 This program is designed to be compiled using gcc, the Gnu Compiler Collection.
-If you have this installed, then compiling apgnano is as simple as running:
+If you have this installed, then compiling apgmera is as simple as running:

     bash recompile.sh